QATheoryGroup/qcat/_pages/home.md

 {% include carousel.html images=page.carousel_images %}

-These potential applications include quantum simulations for molecular interactions in chemistry; preparing resource states for fault-tolerant quantum computing, and quantum machine learning.
+These potential applications include quantum simulations for molecular interactions in chemistry, preparing resource states for fault-tolerant quantum computing, and quantum machine learning.

 We also recognise that mitigating the impact of noise on quantum computers remains a persistent challenge.